Share

 7. Save your USCIS receipt number.
 This is how you can track the status.

-8. You must wait for approval before you are eligible to start working.
+8. You must wait for approval before you can start working.
 You can start searching for a job while you wait.

 If you are notified that you need biometrics services, you will receive an appointment notice with instructions.
 This will cost an additional $85.
 Asylum seekers with a pending application do not need to submit this fee.
 Paying the wrong amount could cause your application to be rejected.